Try this tasty recipe for hearty chicken jambalaya. Chicken, spicy andouille sausage and vegetables are slowly simmered with tomatoes, rice and broth.

 Sauté the vegetables

-Louisiana dishes frequently include a vegetable mixture known as “the trinity.”
-Similar to a mirepoix in French cooking, the trinity includes diced onion, celery and green bell pepper.
+Louisiana dishes frequently include a vegetable mixture known as “the holy trinity.”
+Similar to a mirepoix in French cooking, the trinity includes diced onion, celery and green pepper.
 Add these ingredients to the reserved fat left over from cooking the sausage and chicken.
 Continue to sauté for 5-7 minutes until the vegetables are tender.
 Add two teaspoons of minced garlic and cook for an additional 30 seconds.

 Add the rice and remaining ingredients